 My works are in many public and private collections, and two Percent for Art projects in clay that I produced still exist in New Mexico.
-A member of Artists' Cooperative Gallery of Westerly, I am also a Charter Member of the National Museum of Women in the Arts, Signature Member of the National Collage Society, and a member of College Book Arts Association, South County Art Association, Warwick Center for the Arts, and Jamestown Art Center.
+As a juried member of Artists' Cooperative Gallery of Westerly, I am also the group's webmaster.
+I am a Charter Member of the National Museum of Women in the Arts, Signature Member of the National Collage Society, and show in several regional galleries.

 In addition to my work as an artist, I have also done a great deal of scholarly research and writing over the years, most recently: